 Universal Credit can be paid to workers – there’s no limit to how many hours you can work.

 How much you get will depend on your circumstances and income.

 Universal Credit is a ‘top up’ benefit, so you may be earning too much to qualify.

 Each month the DWP will work out your award based on your circumstances at the end of your Assessment Period and the wages you (and any partner) received in that period.

 So if your earnings change – so will your Universal Credit award.

-For every £1 net you earn over any work allowance your Universal Credit reduces by 63p.
+Generally for every £1 net you earn your Universal Credit award is reduced by 63p.

 What is a Work Allowance?